 Lastly, be aware that there will be less flights or flights might be cancelled due to the (local) restrictions.

 What happens if I am not able to enter the Netherlands?

 Please be informed on the following when: you are not able to enter the Netherlands and your programme does not offer online alternatives.
-If you are unable to participate in on-campus education from September onwards due to strict travel restrictions, the following consequences will apply:
+If you are unable to participate in on-campus education from before the start of your academic year/semester onwards due to strict travel restrictions, the following consequences will apply:

-- Unfortunately, you will not be able to start your programme this September.
+- Unfortunately, you will not be able to start your programme this before the start of your academic year/semester.
 Instead, you will be asked to defer your admission.
 Your admission will remain valid for the next academic year (provided the admission requirements stay the same).

 - Any costs made up to this point, such as housing fees or any tuition fees already paid, will be refunded.
 To be eligible for a reimbursement of the paid tuition fees, you must deregister via Studielink before 31 August 2021.

 - The housing fee will be refunded to you.
 However, if you defer to the next academic year, it is also possible to keep the housing fee for next year.
 In both cases, please e-mail to email@example.com to inform us.
 Payments for administration costs you paid already to the housing provider are non-refundable.